 Do you know how to make carbonara correctly?
-It’s actually a very simple pasta dish with a sauce of just three main ingredients – egg, cheese and pork – but one that has been continuously added to and bastardised, as it’s travelled.
-Cream is a criminal, yet common addition, ditto mushrooms.
+This classic Roman pasta dish consists of just four ingredients – egg, cheese, pork and black pepper – but its's one that has been continuously added to and bastardised, as it’s travelled, commonly with cream or mushrooms for example.

 As Carbonara is a Roman dish, we have to start with a Roman chef, namely Luciano Monosilio of Rome’s Pipero restaurant (and formerly of the one Michelin star Pipero al Rex).
 He’s actually known as the ‘King of Carbonara.’